Best Free Midi Keyboard Software 2026 For Windows, Mac and Android

 This is where GarageBand stands out from the other, simpler applications.
 The possibilities are almost limitless.

 You can choose from hundreds of pre-installed MIDI sounds.
 There are pre-made drum loops that you can add and play along to.
-And if you want to add even more sounds or effects, you can download free “plug-ins”.
+If you wish to incorporate additional sounds or effects, you can download free “plug-ins.”

 Since it’s a DAW, you can layer multiple tracks, MIDI, or audio to create entire songs.
-There are also great built-in features like EQ and compression, so you can even try your hand at mixing yourself!
+Great built-in features like EQ and compression allow you to experiment with mixing yourself!

 Performance and sound